DataDog/documentation/content/en/tracing/languages/php.md

 #### Web Framework Compatibility

-Please not that if the web framework that you use is not listed below you will still see traces for your web requests in the UI.
-The only caveat is that some metadata and spans which are very specific to a particular web fr
+Please note that if the web framework that you use is not listed below you will still see traces for your web requests in the UI.
+The only caveat is that some metadata and spans which are very specific to a particular web framework will not show up.

 | Module         | Versions | Support Type |
 | :------------- | :------- | :----------- |